RUCAIBox/TextBox/README.md

 We thank [@LucasTsui0725](https://github.com/LucasTsui0725/) for contributing HRED model and [@Richar-Du](https://github.com/Richar-Du/) for CVAE model.

+We thank [@wxDai](https://github.com/Dai-Wenxun) for contributing PointerNet and more than 20 language models in transformers API.

 ## Reference

 If you find TextBox useful for your research or development, please cite the following [paper](https://arxiv.org/abs/2101.02046):